 When you attend our Summer Orientation program, you will take placement exams (if you haven’t taken them online already), you will meet with an Academic Advisor, select and register for your Fall 2014 courses, and you’ll receive an introduction to the many resources available to both students and parents/families.

-For students who could not attend the on-campus Summer Orientation program, we are also hosting an Alternative Orientation program throughout July in which students are scheduled for a 30-minute conversation with an Academic Advisor.
+For students who could not attend the on-campus Summer Orientation program, we are also hosting an Distance Orientation program throughout July in which students are scheduled for a 30-minute conversation with an Academic Advisor.
 This appointment will be held either via Skype or a telephone call.
 Registration is required for this program!

-Finally, our August Orientation program will be held Friday, August 29 through Monday, September 1, 2014.
+Finally, our August Orientation program will be held Sunday, August 23, 2015 through Wednesday, August 26, 2015.
 All new students are required to attend all four days of the program.
-Resident students will be assigned a move-in time on August 29; commuter students are asked to report to campus starting at lunchtime!
+Resident students will be assigned a move-in time on August 23; commuter students are asked to report to campus starting at lunchtime!